-The St. Mary’s Project (SMP) is a year-long, 8-credit, capstone of study at St. Mary’s.
+The St. Mary’s Project (SMP) is a year-long, eight-credit, capstone of study at St. Mary’s College of Maryland.

 SMPs are an independently designed and executed course of study.
 Working in close conjunction with one or more professors, in or outside of the department, students have the opportunity to explore, in depth, a question or idea that entrances and intrigues them.

 An SMP may take the form of a research paper or a creative expression of the arts.
 It may include collaborative work and build upon components of internships, study-abroad programs, and other experimental formats, as well as traditional research skills.

 A year-long intensive study of a particular topic generally related to a faculty mentors’ research area/interests, culminating in a written thesis.

 - empirical research conducted at St. Mary’s College of Maryland